psyfix/Offensive-Security-Notes/OSCP/Learning Curves.md

 Always try a different wordlist.
 Try raft large words too or common.txt, directory-list-2.3-big.txt

+Always check default credentials for any technology you see running!.

 ```

 ### Priv Esc

 ```
 Any password always spray on the current users on the sytem.

+Is the executable or script you have privileges to run as root modifiable?
+OR can you write to that directory and overwrite the file instead?
 ```